Clicky

 The spark plugs are the first thing I replace when it comes to running issues, and you’ll be amazed how often it fixes the problem.

-You should be replacing your spark plugs every year, it’s that bad of a problem.
+You should be replacing your spark plugs in your jet ski every year, it’s that bad of a problem.

 And don’t get fancy spark plugs, stick to the ones the manufacturer recommends.

-I know, a bad battery may not seem like a reason for it to stutter, shut off, or bog down, but it can.
+I know, a bad battery may not seem like a reason for a jet ski to stutter, shut off, or bog down, but it can.

-Most often, it’s not that the battery is bad, but the connections are loose.
+Most often, it’s not that the battery is bad, but the connection are loose.

-A loose battery connection can cause a stutter, shut off, or even bog down.
-Your engine needs a battery connected at all times to run, or it will shut off or act funny.
+A loose battery connection can cause a jet ski to stutter, shut off, or even bog down.
+A jet ski needs a battery connected at all times to run, or it will shut off or act funny.

 Double-check the connection to the battery and if the battery is over 3 to 5 years old, then it’s a good time to replace it.